elicharlese/elicharlese/README.md

 # Elias Estrada
 I am mainly a full-stack and blockchain developer - React, React Native, Solidity, Node.js and Next.js.

-However I also have experience in GIS analysis and Salesforce development - API's, Python, LWC and APEX.
+However, I also have experience in GIS analysis and Salesforce development - API's, Python, LWC and APEX.
+Also, I am a graduate from the University of California, Santa Barbara with a degree in Geography (emphasis in GIS).

 ## Cleanfolio
 [⚒️Building Responsiveness](https://elicharlese-cleanfolio.vercel.app/)